-This button takes the user to the "Active Fault" screen (see Figure 7.14) which lists all of the active faults.
+This button takes the user to the "Active Fault" screen (see Figure 7.14), which lists all of the active faults.
 The faults will stay in this list until the "Reset", or "Stop" button is pressed or the fault self clears.
-From here the user can also go to the "Fault History" screen.
+The "Fault History" screen can also be viewed here.